stevenhankin/dir-roll-up/README.md

 # dir-roll-up

-Node module that iterates over all subdirectories under a path, yielding a total space usage at each level.
+Module to get space usage for all sub directories in a path.

-Implemented as an asynchronous generator that only uses core modules.
+Implemented as an asynchronous generator that only uses core modules:

+- Responsive and non-blocking
+- Lower runtime memory usage

 ## Installing